-11.2.3.2 LANDSCAPED BOULEVARDS
+11.2.3.3 LANDSCAPED BOULEVARDS

 Landscaped boulevards act as an area for snow storage.
-If the Development exists on a street classified as a Collector or Arterial, then Designer shall account for snow storage on these boulevards.
-Sheer faces cannot be used in the snow storage area of a boulevard.
-The 1:1 side-slopes result with a snow volume represented by the following equation:
+Should the Development exist on a street classified as a Collector or Arterial, then the Designer may account for snow storage on these boulevards.
+Sheer faces can not be used in the snow storage area of a boulevard.
+The 1:1 side slopes result with a snow volume represented by the following equation:

-$$V_B = \frac{1}{4} W_B^2 \tag{11.7}$$
+$$V{\rm B} = \frac{1}{4} W{\rm B}^2 \tag{11.7}$$

-VB = Volume of snow in the boulevard, in cubic meters per meter (m/m) of length of the boulevard
+V_B = Volume of snow in the boulevard of length of the boulevard, in cubic meters per meter (m3/m)

-WB = Width of the boulevard, in meters
+W_B = Width of the boulevard, in meters

-11.2.3.3 MEDIANS
+11.2.3.4 MEDIANS

 Medians (landscaped and/or concrete) are not used for snow storage.
 It is recognized however, that snow is not typically plowed from the median.
-When calculating the area for snow accumulation the area of the median shall be omitted.
+When calculating the area for snow accumulation the area of the median may be omitted.

-11.2.3.4 FENCES
+11.2.3.5 FENCES

 Fences must be taken into consideration when designating snow storage areas.
-If an area is planned to be fenced off, or could possibly be fenced off in the future, these areas shall not be designated as snow storage areas for City use unless it is fenced for the sole purpose of Regional snow storage.
-Fences shall be set back to allow for snow storage, as per the City of St. John's Development Regulations.
-They may be required to be set back even further should snow storage or traffic requirements dictate.
+If an area is planned to be fenced off, or could possibly be fenced off in the future, these areas should not be designated as snow storage areas for City use unless it is fenced off for the sole purpose of bulk snow storage.
+Fences must be set back from the City's Right-of-Way at a minimum value as dictated in the St. John's Development Regulations.
+Should snow storage limitations require it, fences may be required to be set back even further than these minimum values.
 Fences may also be required to secure a snow storage site.